rafamedin/Car-Price-Prediction-ml-with-python/README.md

 # Car-price-prediction-ML-with-python
 In this project, vehicle price estimation application was made by using machine learning algorithms.

-First, we will download the libraries we will use.
+First, we will download the libraries we will

 `! pip install category_encoders -- !pip install xgboost`